-In time for the year-end giving season, seminar participants will perfect their pitches before a panel of nonprofit leaders and receive a complimentary copy of Cause Sales the Sanford Way
+In time for the year-end giving season, seminar participants will perfect their pitches before a panel of nonprofit leaders and receive a complimentary copy of Cause Selling the Sanford Way

 San Diego, Calif. – Nov.
 12, 2015 –The Sanford Institute of Philanthropy at National University is pleased to announce the latest in a series of seminars being offered to help nonprofits improve their fundraising potential and strengthen donor relationships.
 The Nov.
 17 hands-on seminar – which comes just in time for the year-end giving season – will focus on helping nonprofits fine-tune their funding “pitches” before a panel of prominent fundraising leaders and qualify for a chance to receive vouchers for upcoming seminars.
-Each participant will also receive a complimentary copy of the book Cause Selling The Sanford Way, based on the vision of philanthropist T. Denny Sanford.
+Each participant will also receive a complimentary copy of the book Cause Selling The Sanford Way.

 Cause Selling The Sanford Way is the only textbook of its kind in the country with a cause selling approach to fundraising.
 Available through Amazon.com for $79.99, it is written by professional sales expert David J. Lill, Ph.D. and Jennifer K. Lill-Brown and serves as the foundation of the Sanford Institute of Philanthropy’s educational offerings of seminars, certificate programs and a master’s program.
-The Institute was launched last year at National University, the second largest private, nonprofit university in California, through the generous support of Mr. Sanford who is considered to be one of the country’s most generous donors.
+The Institute was launched last year at National University, the second largest private, nonprofit university in California.

 The day-long Nov.
 17 seminar, which takes place from 8:30 a.m. to 4 p.m. at the Sanford Education Center at National University, offers a chance to hear from nonprofit fundraising leaders including Bill Littlejohn, Chief Executive Officer of the Sharp Healthcare Foundation.
 It is especially timely with philanthropy reaching a peak as the calendar year draws to a close.
 One survey by Charity Navigator found that on average charities received 41% of their annual contributions in the last few weeks of the year.